Metric properties of partial and robust Gromov-Wasserstein distances: Introduction

 Using our formulation of $\pgw_{\eps,p}$ as a starting point, we employ in Section \ref{sec:robust_pGW} a construction similar to that of \cite{RSZ2024} (also reminiscent of that of the Prokhorov distance) to define a new distance that is independent of any relaxation parameter $\eps$, which we refer to as \textit{robust partial Gromov-Wasserstein distance}.
 We show in Corollary \ref{cor:pgwpkmetric} that the robust partial GW distance is a metric on the space of isomorphism classes of compact mm-spaces.
 This metric is shown to be incomplete for the space of compact \textit{probability metric measure spaces} (\textit{pmm-spaces}) (which are some restricted mm-spaces) in Theorem \ref{thm:incomplete}, to be topologically equivalent to the classical Gromov-Wasserstein distance in Theorem \ref{thm:equivalence_of_topologies}, and to satisfy a robustness property with respect to perturbations in the input data in Corollary \ref{cor:robust}.

 The contributions of this paper focus on the theoretical properties of the various distances.
 However, the need for partial and noise-robust registration methods in practical data analysis tasks motivates future applications-oriented work on our robust partial GW framework.
-In particular, follow-up work (currently in progress) will focus on stable and efficient numerical implementations of our constructions.
-We also plan to develop the results in this paper into robustness guarantees for specific, realistic noise regimes.
+In particular, follow-up work will focus on stable and efficient numerical implementations of our constructions.
+To illustrate the potential practical benefits of our framework, we provide some proof-of-concept numerical results in Section \ref{sec:numerics}.